LifeisaJourney/project2/README.md

 ## FIND ME A DOC!

-  The idea of this website is to find the nearest doctor based on the input for your zipcode.
-There is a ten mile radius on search, and every search brings up to 10 results.
+  The idea of this website is to find the nearest doctor based on the input for your zipcode entered.
+The zipcode will pull from an API that lists the closest doctor that is still accepting new patients.
+The API will then lists all the doctors onto a map.
+There is a limit cap of ten miles on the search radius.
+Every search inquery will bring up ten results.

 <br>